-Moore spent fifteen years playing tenor saxophone in the band for The Tonight Show with Jay Leno.
-During that time, Moore collaborated in a few cooperative jazz quartets and quintets— one in particular—aptly named “Escape from New York,” featuring some of his Tonight Show cohorts, drummer Marvin “Smitty” Smith and bassist Bob Hurst.
-Moore even released a number of albums for the Landmark (now 32 Jazz) Criss Cross, Concord, Reservoir and Savoy labels.
-With The Tonight Show with Jay Leno well behind him, Moore is always ready to jump in and get to who he intrinsically and innately is – a jazz musician playing and creating the music he loves.
+Notably, Moore spent fifteen years playing tenor saxophone in the The Tonight Show Orchestra with Jay Leno.
+During that time, Moore collaborated with many musicians, jazz quartets and quintets.
+One in particular, aptly named “Escape from New York,” featured some of his Tonight Show band members, drummer Marvin “Smitty” Smith and bassist Bob Hurst.

 Xavier Davis is one of the most accomplished Jazz pianists worldwide.
 As a bandleader, he has released two critically acclaimed albums – ‘Dance of Life’ and ‘The Innocence of Youth’.
 In addition, his talent has been featured on more than 50 albums.
 Xavier is also part of the Christian McBride Big Band and was featured on Christian’s album ‘The Good Feeling’, which won a GRAMMY award in 2012.
 Davis has even performed and recorded with many other world-famous Jazz artists like the legendary Freddie Hubbard, Tom Harrell, Regina Carter, Stefon Harris, Abbey Lincoln, and Jeremy Pelt among others.

 In 2005, Xavier became the first person to receive the prestigious “New Works Grant” twice from the Doris Duke Charitable Foundation.
 He has also worked with the Boy’s Choir of Harlem as their Musical Director and is proud to be an Associate Professor of Jazz Piano at Michigan State University